coveo/Coveo101Commerce/_Setup/README.md

 > pushapi stores_with_variants.json
 ```

 > !!
 Notice you should be running from within the `store` folder.
-The `pushapi` tool remembers the confiuration per folders.
+The `pushapi` tool remembers the configurations per folder.